stephbuon/congress-shiny/README.md

 # Congress Viewer
-Code for the "Congress Viewer" web app (a prototype app for applying to future support).
+Code for the "Congress Viewer" web app (a prototype app).